OWASP/ASVS/4.0/en/0x10-V1-Architecture.md

 In 4.0, we have moved away from the term "server-side" as a loaded trust boundary term.
 The trust boundary is still concerning - making decisions on untrusted browsers or client devices is bypassable.
 However, in mainstream architectural deployments today, the trust enforcement point has dramatically changed.
 Therefore, where the term "trusted service layer" is used in the ASVS, we mean any trusted enforcement point, regardless of location, such as a microservice, serverless API, server-side, a trusted API on a client device that has secure boot, partner or external APIs, and so on.

-The "untrusted client" term here refers to client-side technologies that renders the presentation layer or commonly known as 'front-end' which is usually web browsers, mobile apps, etc. that are bypassable.
-As such, the term "serialization" here does not only refer to sending data over the wire i,e. like an array of values or taking and reading a JSON structure, but also passing complex objects which can contain logic that could lead to deserialization vulnerabilities upon processing.
+The "untrusted client" term here refers to client-side technologies that render the presentation layer, commonly refered to as 'front-end' technologies.
+The term "serialization" here does not only refer to sending data over the wire i,e. like an array of values or taking and reading a JSON structure, but also passing complex objects which can contain logic.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |